ylatuya/XAMLator/README.md

 Visual Studio already has a XAML previewer, but it has some limitations.
 The previewer only reads a XAML and tries to render it, whithout further context.
 If your view relies on any static initialization of the application, you are welcomed with a beatiful exception.

-XAMLator works on a very different way, the code updates are sent to the device where the application is running and the application itself renders the view, where the applicatio is now correctly initialized.
+XAMLator works on a very different way, the code updates are sent to the device where the application is running and the application itself renders the view, where the application is now correctly initialized.
 Another benefit is that you preview it on a real device and you can even preview it in several devices at the same time: an Android tablet, an iPhone X, an iPad, a desktop app... as many as you want!

 ## How does XAMLator compare to existing solutions?